Certified Lymphedema Therapist

 Most recently, during the COVID-19 pandemic, Sam took the opportunity during lockdown to complete her PINC Cancer Rehabilitation Certification, offered through New Zealand-based PINC & STEEL International.
 This program deepened Sam's knowledge and understanding of how different cancer types affect women specifically and the benefits of 1:1 physiotherapy input and ongoing guidance through fitness and getting back to life.
 Sam's long-term goal is to be able to offer physio-led small-group classes for cancer survivors to promote movement and fitness, and to build community.

 Sam is passionate about working with individuals during and after their cancer treatments, managing side effects of treatments including loss of range of motion and strength, fatigue, axillary cording, neuropathy and lymphedema.
-Her treatments can include manual therapy, therapeutic exercise, adapted clinical yoga, manual lymphatic drainage, compression therapy, return to work programs and education.
+Her treatments can include hands-on manual therapy, therapeutic exercise, adapted clinical yoga, manual lymphatic drainage, compression therapy, return to work programs and education.
 She has also worked with individuals needing palliative care, helping them to remain comfortable and working on goals they wish to achieve.

 Away from the treatment table, you'll find Sam traveling the world with her husband, volunteering at Share food bank, playing with her crazy little dog Gus, knitting, eating delicious food and searching for the next great cup of coffee.